awsdocs/amazon-ec2-user-guide/doc_source/ec2-capacity-reservations.md

 + Zonal Reserved Instance billing discounts do not apply to Capacity Reservations
 + Capacity Reservations can't be created in placement groups
 + Capacity Reservations can't be used with Dedicated Hosts
-+ Capacity Reservations can't be used with Local Zones